angular/protractor/DEVELOPER.md

 # Building and Testing Protractor

-This document describes building, testing, and releasing Protractor, and provides an overview of the repository layout.
+This document describes building, testing, releasing Protractor and provides an overview of the repository layout.

 ## Prerequisite software